Table Linens

 Decide Whether Pattern Matters or Practicality Does

 The first question isn’t about budget , it’s about what the runner needs to do.
 If you’re setting a table for a specific occasion where the Mexican aesthetic is the point, pattern authenticity should drive the decision.
 The DII Sarape is the clear answer in that scenario.
-If you entertain year-round and need a runner that handles heat, spills, and frequent washing without degrading, the Chilewich earns serious consideration regardless of whether it fits a traditional Mexican visual.
+If you entertain year-round and want a neutral, reliable linen runner that coordinates broadly, the navy linen runner earns serious consideration regardless of whether it fits a traditional Mexican visual.

 These two requirements can pull in opposite directions, and it’s worth naming which one matters more before you look at anything else.